top of page

 With this in mind, when drying your compression wear you’ll want to choose either an air-dry or machine-dry on low.

-Air-Drying Compression Wear
+Air-Drying Compression Garments

 If you have the option of choosing between air-drying and machine-drying your compression wear, the better choice is air-drying.